-5.3 Error Correction Code (ECC x 1)
+5.3 Cycling with Error Correction Code (ECC)

-The Error Correction Code (ECC x 1) is an internal logic function which is transparent for the SPI communication protocol.
+The Error Correction Code (ECC) is an internal logic function which is transparent for the SPI communication protocol.

-The ECC x 1 logic is implemented on each byte of the memory array.
-If a single bit out of the byte happens to be erroneous during a Read operation, the ECC x 1 detects this bit and replaces it with the correct value.
+The ECC logic is implemented on each group of four EEPROM bytes(a).
+Inside a group, if a single bit out of the four bytes happens to be erroneous during a Read operation, the ECC detects this bit and replaces it with the correct value.
 The read reliability is therefore much improved.